Have you ever picked up a leaf that was dotted with bumps or had long protrusions dangling from it? Chances are these are leaf galls.

-What are Leaf Galls
+What Leaf Galls Are

-These organisms are usually not still on the plant leaf.
-The gall itself is actually the plant’s response to the irritation.
-It’s not unlike the bump you get when an insect feeds on you, expect the leaf gall is not going to go away.
+Leaf galls are a disturbing sight but are not usually as serious as they appear.
+These bumps and deformities are generally the result of feeding insects or some other foreign organism such as bacteria, fungi, mites, nematodes, and even viruses.
+Whatever the original cause, these organisms are usually not still on the leaf.
+The gall itself is the plant’s response to the irritation.
+It’s not unlike the bump you get when an insect feeds on you, except the leaf gall is not going to go away.

-What Can You Do About Leaf Galls?
+What You Can Do About Leaf Galls

+As unsightly as they are, the best thing to do is just let them be.
 Since the damage occurred before the gall formed, treatment is rarely recommended.